Captain4LK/SoftLK-lib/README.md

 	On Debian/Ubuntu: `` sudo apt install libsdl2-dev``  (Note: I haven't used a Debian/Ubuntu based distro in a while)

 	On Void-Linux: `` sudo xbps-install  SDL2-devel``
-3. Clone this repository: `` git clone https://codeberg.org/Captain4LK/SoftLK-lib.git``
+3. Clone this repository: `` git clone --recursive https://codeberg.org/Captain4LK/SoftLK-lib.git``
 4. Compile SoftLK:

 	You can either use the provided makefile (on freebsd please use gmake):